KingImereda/JBC-Database-Project/README.md

 Duplicate_Fraud 	1048573
 Duplicate_Merch_zipcode	1020339
 ```
-From the result, it can be deduce that only Unnamed_0 (CustomerID), CC_Number (Credit Card Number) and Trans-num (Transaction Number) columns have zero duplicate count, which will be use as Primary Key Columns.
+From the result, it can be deduced that only Unnamed_0 (CustomerID), CC_Number (Credit Card Number) and Trans-num (Transaction Number) columns have zero duplicate count, which will be used as Primary Key Columns.

 ### Data Cleaning:
 Back-Up CC_Data Table.